Mobiuslau/mobiuslau.github.io/optcg/gy-law/index.md

 Speaking of Perona, it is a fairly dangerous card which often sees play either from hand or from its trigger.
 Most bodies in GY Law's deck are targets for its effect.
 It may, therefore, be intimidating to attack it because of its `On-K.O.` effect.
 However, this can be played around: Its `On-K.O.` ability is effectively useless if all the bodies the player intended to attack with have already swung.
 Attacking Perona with the last intended swing, after pressuring life, for instance, is therefore incredibly effective.

 The player should also be wary of its trigger.
 Another Perona will likely be the target of the trigger if there is one in the trash, which typically results in a body of the player being stunned.
-Therefore, checking trash often during the game will be quite helpful, especially when attacking for lethal.
+Therefore, checking trash often during the game is be quite helpful, especially when attacking for lethal.

 <br clear="all">

 {% include optcg_card_inline.html id="OP11-106" side="right" %}

 Note as well that UY Nami plays Zeus for removal.
 Critical cards such as Cavendish are vulnerable to this threat.
-It would therefore be favourable to have 1c Bonney in play to mitigate this threat.
+It would therefore be favourable to have [1c Bonney](#1c-bonney) in play to mitigate this threat.

 UY Nami usually plays 'on-curve', that is, the player can expect the opponent to make particular plays on particular DON!! turns.
-It is recommended for players to study popular lists beforehand to make educated decisions for which targets to stun and when to freeze Don.
+It is recommended for players to study popular lists beforehand to make educated decisions for which targets to stun and when to freeze DON!!.
 Note that 5c Nami often isn't a threat since it is highly likely its conditions will not be fulfilled, as GY Law typically takes the first hit and uses a life to LA before 5c Nami can be played.

 <br clear="all">